AdobeDocs/experience-platform.nl-NL/help/sources/tutorials/api/collect/protocols.md

 Opdat de brongegevens in een doeldataset moeten worden opgenomen, moet het eerst aan het doelschema worden in kaart gebracht dat de doeldataset zich aan houdt.

-Als u een toewijzingenset wilt maken, vraagt u een POST aan de `mappingSets` van het [[!DNL Data Prep] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-prep.yaml) terwijl u uw doel-XDM-schema aanbiedt `$id` en de details van de toewijzingssets die u wilt maken.
+To create a mapping set, make a POST request to the `mappingSets` endpoint of the [[!DNL Data Prep] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-prep.yaml) while providing your target XDM schema `$id` and the details of the mapping sets you want to create.

 **API-indeling**